The question I’m most asked when it comes to Disney World is how to get it all done at Magic Kingdom.

-We got done really quickly with our fast pass.
-It was so fast, which is good, but I’m so bummed we missed seeing the actual line, as I heard it’s done really well!
+We got on really quickly with our fast pass, which is good, but I’m so bummed we missed seeing the actual line.
+I heard it’s done really well!

-Next it was time for our third fast pass of the day – Peter Pan!
+Next, it was time for our third fast pass of the day – Peter Pan!
 Definitely a favorite!

-So we all met up again for dinner at Be Our Guest, which you can read about here.
+We all met up again for dinner at Be Our Guest, which you can read about here.

 Magic Kingdom Day 2